jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The benefits of a shared language are more obvious when seeing homogeneous societies like Japan or Nordic countries, where a common language also has common cultures.
 Their ability to rapidly share knowledge, develop shared technological infrastructure, and collaborate across sectors demonstrates how a more unified linguistic technology can drive societal progress.

 There are of course some benefits to diversity.
-Like a new lifeform visiting an ecosystem, it can introduce news ways of doing things that local population has not thought of of.
+Like a new life form visiting an ecosystem, it can introduce news ways of doing things that local population has not thought of of.
 However, the benefits are easy to overstake.
 Evolution doesn't care about our beloved intentions or cultural narratives—it observes adaptability.
 A society's capacity to transform linguistic diversity into a technological advantage determines its evolutionary success.
 Some societies treat multiple languages as barriers; others see them as interconnected networks waiting to optimize the technological ecosystem in which we depend, like bees and flowers depend on each other.

 The correlation isn't about suppressing linguistic diversity, but about creating adaptive communication technologies that allow different "linguistic species" to interact seamlessly.